China Foundation for Poverty Alleviation: Charity Future

-Donate One Yuan, Give Benevolence, Offer Nutrition
+Donate One Yuan

-In 2017, China Foundation for Poverty Alleviation in concert with KFC, Pizza Hut and other brands of Yum (China) Investment Co., Ltd., jointly launched the 10th “Donate One Yuan, Give Benevolence, Offer Nutrition” nationwide fundraising activity.
+In 2017, China Foundation for Poverty Alleviation in concert with KFC, Pizza Hut and other brands of Yum (China) Investment Co., Ltd., jointly launched the 10th "Donate One Yuan, Give Benevolence, Offer Nutrition" nationwide fundraising activity.
 To call on the entire society to donate RMB one to provide a nutrition lunch for children in poverty-stricken areas for one year, and donate love kitchen equipment for schools in poverty-stricken areas.
-The project sets up a donation platform for “public charity”, taking “one RMB” as the threshold of philanthropy for every people and encouraging the whole society to “support Philanthropy” at any time through a series of small actions of “donating one RMB”.
+The project sets up a donation platform for "public charity", taking "one RMB" as the threshold of philanthropy for every people and encouraging the whole society to "support philanthropy" at any time through a series of small actions of "donating one RMB".
 Advocating "do not think any vice trivial, and so practice it," and promoting the charity concept that "everyone can be charitable", thereby, everyone can participate in public benefit by this activity, more people's love and social responsibility are inspired and cultivated.

 By the end of 2017, the Donate One Yuan project has provided more than 37.4 million nutritious meals for the 547,000 primary school students in poverty-stricken mountainous areas in Sichuan, Yunnan, Guizhou, Hubei, Guangxi, Hunan, Fujian, Hebei, Heilongjiang and Xinjiang.
-Provided standard “love kitchen equipment” including electric stoves, rice cookers, sterilizers, workbench and exhaust fans for 860 poverty-stricken mountain schools.
+Provided standard "love kitchen equipment" including electric stoves, rice cookers, sterilizers, workbench and exhaust fans for 860 poverty-stricken mountain schools.
 In the past 10 years since the donation of RMB one project, it has raised a total amount of 170 million RMB, and attracted 110 million people to participate.

 In 2017, the Donate One Yuan one project began on July 8 and ended on July 30, which lasted 23 days.
 In 2017, the Donate One Yuan project received more than 19.36 million RMB for charity, and attracted more than 10 million people to participate.

 Together with Walmart for Extra Meals

-From August 17 to August 30, 2017, the China Foundation for Poverty Alleviation, together with Walmart and PepsiCo, launched “the 3rd Together with Walmart for Extra Meals” activity.
-With the joint efforts of the partners and the strong support of consumers, in 2017, the “Together with Walmart for Extra Meals” activity totally received 3.06 million RMB for charity.
+From August 17 to August 30, 2017, the China Foundation for Poverty Alleviation, together with Walmart and PepsiCo, launched "the 3rd Together with Walmart for Extra Meals" activity.
+With the joint efforts of the partners and the strong support of consumers, in 2017, the "Together with Walmart for Extra Meals" activity totally received 3.06 million RMB for charity.